Windows Security From The Ground Up

-- If you want, and if the computer offers it, you can enable a System and HDD password.
+If you want - and if the computer offers it - you can enable a System and HDD password.
 We will be using BitLocker to protect the disk, but this is an extra layer you can add if you want.
-I don't.
+I don't do this.

-- If you don't use webcam or microphone, you may be able to turn them off in the BIOS
+If you don't use the webcam or microphone, you may be able to turn them off in the BIOS.

 Save settings and shut down.

 Insert your DVD/USB.
 Boot the computer and use the boot menu hotkey to boot to your UEFI DVD or UEFI USB.
 The hotkey is often F12.

 Follow the prompts and install Windows.
 If it gives you an option of where to install Windows to, and there's already a partition, delete the partition first.

 In Start > Settings > Update, continue updating and rebooting Windows until there's nothing left.
 I usually wait until this is done before I start installing stuff.

 Listen to me.
 UAC is a critical security control that has vast impacts you can't see.
 It is not computer bubblewrap.
 It exists for very important reasons.
 You aren't cool for turning it off.

 Follow these instructions to set UAC to the highest option, "Always notify me."
 Anything less allows any malware to instantly elevate to administrator level permissions.
 UAC isn't magic, but it's a layer you want to use.

 Look for the "Device encryption" setting at the bottom of the About pane.
 If it's not there, your computer does not support the limited encryption feature that Home supports.
 You should upgrade to Windows 10 Pro or set a HDD password in your BIOS if your computer supports it.
 Depending on model of drive, HDD password will provide less protection than BitLocker.